textpotential/aproximatebible/docs/resume-rp-ds.md

 - Teach workshops on basics of data science, Python, and NLP.
 - As part of senior leadership team, articulate and implement strategic institutional vision for technologies in concert with strategic plan.
 - Manage IT team staff, administer the IT budget, and manage the ongoing development and adaptation of technological policies.
-- Implement experimental initiatives to differentiate the institution.
 - Oversee the role of the library in the larger institution.

 __Research Associate__ | Jan 2021 - present | _Case Western Reserve University_